 1.2 dynamiques/structures spatiales (théorie métapopulations, réseaux, etc…)

-For directly transmitted infectious diseases by virus and bacterias, susceptible individuals are not only infected by infected individuals in the same location, but also by other infected individuals due to the movement of individuals between population regions.
+For directly transmitted infectious diseases by virus and bacteria, susceptible individuals are not only infected by infected individuals in the same location, but also by other infected individuals due to the movement of individuals between populated regions.
 This is one very important part in the domain studying the geographical spread of infectious diseases.
 We care for host population characteristics, then characteristics of spatial spread of an infectious disease among populations.
-Through theses characteristics, we find optimal policies to minimize the number of infected individuals in a community.
+Through these characteristics, we find optimal policies to minimize the number of infected individuals in a community.
 In fact, there are many researches about the interactions among populations.
 However, we can divide the spatial structure of populations into two main levels: “inter-city level” and “intra-city level”.
-At the inter-city level (or called “micro-level”), we use the differential equations to control its models.
-At the “intra-city level” ( or called “macro-level”) in which we provide connections between the populations, simulate the intra-city traffic.
+At the inter-city level (or called “micro-level”), we use differential equations to control its models.
+At the “intra-city level” (also called “macro-level”) in which we provide connections between the populations, simulate the intra-city traffic.
 We consider the effect of travel through the connections between population regions as a means of spreading a virus [shaw2010effective].
-We have two basic models considered in the “macro-level”, the model has no explicit movement of individuals and the models describes enough travels and movements of individuals among populations and even takes account of the resident population as well as the current population of individuals [van2008spatial].
+We have two basic models considered in the “macro-level”, the model has no explicit movement of individuals and the models describes enough travels and movements of individuals among populations and even takes into account the resident population as well as the current population of individuals [van2008spatial].
 A population may be considered in the simple way as a city, community, or some other geographical region.
-Population travel (e.g. among animals and among people by foot, birds, mosquitoes and in particular, people travel by air among cities), it is the main reason for that why diseases can be spread quickly among very distant cities such as SARS disease in 2003.
-Therefore, the term “metapopulation” arrived in the ecological leterature in 1969 by Levins [Levins1969, hanski1991metapopulation].
+Population travel (e.g. among animals and among people by foot, birds, mosquitoes and in particular, people travel by air from one city to another), is the main reason why diseases can spread quickly among very distant cities such as SARS disease in 2003.
+Therefore, the term “metapopulation” arrived in the ecological literature in 1969 by Levins [Levins1969, hanski1991metapopulation].
 A metapopulation is a population of a set of spatially discrete local populations (or subpopulations in short) with mutual interaction [Levins1969].
 In the metapopulation in which a subpopulation can only go extinct locally and be recolonized by another after it is emptied by extinction [Bolker1996, Hanski1998, Levins1969] and migration between subpopulaitons is significantly restricted.
 In a metapopulation, if recolonization rates are smaller than extinction rates, then the metapopulation is easy to obtain the extinction of all local populations.
-The persistence time of the metapopulation is measured as the time until all subpopulations going extinct.
+The persistence time of the metapopulation is measured as the time until all subpopulations go extinct.
 According to Harrison (1991) [hanski1991metapopulation] there are four types of spatially dynamic populations : classic Levins metapopulation, mainland-island metapopualtion, patchy population and non-equilibriul populations.

 The first metapopulation model was proposed in 1969 by Levins.
 It is called the classic Levins Metapopulation [Levins1969].
 Wilson in 1980 [wilson1980natural] stated that in this classic model “A nexus of patches, each patch winking into life as a population colonizes it, and winking out again as extinction occurs.”